alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2021-03-15-how-to-write-an-aws-cli-script-part-i-patterns.md

 ```

 Notice that I have localised the `$OPTARG` and `$OPTIND` variables.
 This is important, aside from being in general good style.
 Failure to localise these can lead to odd behaviour during unit testing.
 More on that later.
 For now, just remember that it is good style to localise all local variables, and especially important to localise these ones.

+How to use `getopts` is of course beyond the scope of this article, but see [here](https://sookocheff.com/post/bash/parsing-bash-script-arguments-with-shopts/) for a good tutorial on `getopts`.

 ##### Example not calling getopts